vuongducphuong/documentation/content/applications/websites/website/reporting/google_analytics.rst

     .. image:: google_analytics/google_analytics_account.png
         :align: center

-- Copy the tracking ID to insert it in Odoo.
+- Copy the tracking ID to insert it in Leansoft.

     .. image:: google_analytics/google_analytics_tracking_id.png
         :align: center

-- Go to the *Configuration* menu of your Odoo's Website app.
+- Go to the *Configuration* menu of your Leansoft's Website app.
   In the settings, turn on Google Analytics and paste the tracking ID.
   Then save the page.